tkonopka/crossmap/docs/crossprep.rst

-Converting data from other formats
+Data conversion from other formats
 ==================================

-Like many programs ``crossmap`` requires input in a certain format.
+crossmap requires input in a specific format.
 At the same time, it is meant to integrate many types of data.
-To reconcile these two factors, the repository provides a suite of scripts to convert data in existing formats into a form that can be loaded into ``crossmap`` instances.
+To reconcile these two factors, the repository provides a suite of scripts to convert data in existing formats into a form that can be loaded into crossmap instances.

-The suite is implemented in file ``crossprep.py``, which is located in directory ``crossprep`` in the source repository.
-A template command to prepare a dataset is as follows.
+The suite is implemented as module ``crossprep.py``, which is located in directory ``crossprep``.
+This is a script that can be executed with the following pattern.

 .. code:: bash